Terms and Conditions

 9.2 Personal Information Collected

-• The Graphics Garden may hold contact information from anyone who has corresponded with the business by telephone, email, or otherwise, including Customers, suppliers, and other contacts.
+9.2.1 The Graphics Garden may hold contact information from anyone who has corresponded with the business by telephone, email, or otherwise, including Clients, suppliers, and other contacts.

-• This information may include name, job title, email address, postal address, social media accounts, telephone number, and any further details provided for work projects or invoicing.
+9.2.2 This may include name, job title, email address, postal address, social media accounts, telephone number, and any further details provided for work projects or invoicing.

-• The Graphics Garden does not consider anonymised or aggregated information as personal data.
+9.2.3 The Graphics Garden does not treat anonymised or aggregated information as personal data.

 9.3 How Your Information Is Used